 Since we’re focusing more on vehicles used for work and less on sport where top speed and all-out performance are desired, the first area to look at is weight.
 In the case of a sport machine you want the highest horsepower to weight ratio but in the case of a work vehicle where towing and cargo capacity get the job done, light weight isn’t to your benefit.
-ATVs have the best horsepower to weight ratios where you can see 750 cc or larger engines powering machines with less than 700 lb. curb weights.
+ATVs have the best horsepower to weight ratios where you can see 750cc or larger engines powering machines with less than 700-pound curb weights.
 UTVs can have similar sized powerplants, but curb weights will generally range from 1,000 to over 1,700 lbs.

 Size influences a raft of things ranging from how maneuverable the machine will be in tight quarters to how many can fit on a trailer.
 Trailers today are limited by law to 120” in width.
 If a machine exceeds 120”, positioning it sideways on a trailer will not be an option.
-ATVs will have smaller footprints than UTVs so if size is a top requirement, an ATV may be your best choice.
+ATVs will have smaller footprints than UTVs, so if size is a top requirement, an ATV may be your best choice.
 And depending on the conditions you plan to use the ATV or UTV, ground clearance may be another specification you need to pay attention to.

 Towing capacity can be pretty close on ATVs and UTVs, but there are several things to look for.
 What is the size of the receiver?
 Is it 1-1/4” or 2” and does that make a difference to you?
 If you want to share hitches with other vehicles such as your truck, it just might.
 Another thing to look for is if the ATV or UTV comes with hitches in the front and rear.
 A rear hitch is universal, but if you’ve never used a front hitch to place a trailer in a tight spot, you don’t what you’ve been missing.
 All that’s required is to drive straight into the desired spot – no backing the opposite direction of the trailer and no figuring if the tow vehicle will clear obstructions while doing so.

 You might say ATVs have the most space.
 Other than having to straddle the machine, the sky is the limit.
 But if you need to get on and off frequently, swinging a leg over the seat and frame can get tiresome.
 UTVs don’t have this to deal with, but leg room on some can be tight.
-Some popular machines that seem tight to this 5’-11” tall tester are the Polaris Ranger, the Kawasaki Mule 4010 and the Yamaha Rhino.
-The John Deere 825i and the Honda Big Red seem to be a better fit for my frame, so this might be an area to consider.

 Electronics and Other Niceties

 Digital instrumentation is the craze today and many of these vehicles have standard or optional packages that can give the operator ground speed, engine rpm, coolant temperature, fuel level, maintenance indicators and other information at a glance.
 For UTVs we’re big fans of beds with removable sides and tailgates which give the owner the flexibility of switching between flatbed and bed configurations.
-12V outlets for your iPhone or MP3 player are nice to have, as well as gloveboxes and other protected places for you to store your gear.
+12V outlets for your iPhone or other mobile device player are nice to have, as well as gloveboxes and other protected places for you to store your gear.

 For ATV operators there is no substitute for a helmet.
 For prospective UTV purchasers, make sure the safety cage or occupant protection system (OPS) is SAE, ANSI and OSHA certified and that it is equipped with seatbelts.
 Side doors, screens and even full cab enclosures – especially nice if you plan to do some winter plowing – are other areas to consider.

-So Which Four-Wheeler is Right for You?
+Which Four-Wheeler is Right For You?